Filing household employment taxes: A timeline for what to do when

 Again, there are no tax filing deadlines this month.
 However, most new laws take effect in January so make sure you’ll be in compliance when the New Year begins.
 It’s also a good time to review the employment contract you have with your caregiver and make any necessary changes.

-If all of this seems like a lot of work, don’t worry.
-Care.com HomePay is here to help if you’d like to offload these tasks.
+Hopefully this timeline helps you keep your responsibilities organized.
+And remember that we're here to help if you’d like to offload these tasks.
 We’ll make sure all your state tax returns and estimated tax payments are accurate and filed on time.